 Nobleton is a tiny town located in the state of Florida.
 With a population of 232 people and just one neighborhood, Nobleton is the 485th largest community in Florida.

 Nobleton is a decidedly white-collar town, with fully 100.00% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Nobleton is a town of service providers, sales and office workers, and transportation and shipping workers.
-There are especially a lot of people living in Nobleton who work in food service (100.00%), office and administrative support (0.00%), and sales jobs (0.00%).
+Overall, Nobleton is a town of service providers, managers, and sales and office workers.
+There are especially a lot of people living in Nobleton who work in food service (55.56%), management occupations (44.44%), and office and administrative support (0.00%).

-Nobleton’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.
+Overall, Nobleton’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

 Nobleton is very much a car-oriented town.
 This is because the population of Nobleton isn't large enough or dense enough to support an extensive public transit system.
 It has a lot of rural roads, and the distance between houses can be quite large, which together tends to discourage walking and bicycling to work.
 100.00% of residents commute to work in their own car (and the drive is typically to a job out of town).
 People also tend to drive out of town for other services as well, such as shopping, doctors appointments, and more.